 HAMP Tier 1 seeks to lower a borrower's monthly mortgage payment through waterfall steps that use principal and interest payment reductions to achieve the target monthly mortgage payment ratio.
-However, in some cases, all or most of the payment reduction is comprised of a reduction in required escrow payments, and the principal and interest component under the proposed modification could be greater than the borrower's current principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component that is greater than the pre-modification principal and interest component is prohibited under HAMP- Tier 1.
+However, in some cases, all or most of the payment reduction is comprised of a reduction in required escrow payments, and the principal and interest component under the proposed modification could be greater than the borrower's current principal and interest component.
+A HAMP Tier 1 modification with a post-modification principal and interest component that is greater than the pre-modification principal and interest component is prohibited under HAMP Tier 1.